dahln/daedalus/README.md

  - sudo ufw allow 'Nginx Full'
  - sudo ufw allow 'OpenSSH'
  - sudo ufw --force enable
+ - In browser, navigate to the ip address or name of the Pi.
+This will verify if Nginx is serving up a webpage and allowing access through the firewall

 ____
 ### CREATE APPLICATION KESTREL SERVICE